aljazceru/enchanted-ollama-openrouter-proxy/README.md

 ## Features
 - **Free Mode (Default)**: Automatically selects and uses free models from OpenRouter with intelligent fallback.
 Enabled by default unless `FREE_MODE=false` is set.
 - **Model Filtering**: Create a `models-filter/filter` file with model name patterns (one per line).
 Supports partial matching - `gemini` matches `gemini-2.0-flash-exp:free`.
 Works in both free and non-free modes.
+- **Tool Use Filtering**: Filter for only free models that support function calling/tool use by setting `TOOL_USE_ONLY=true`.
+Models are filtered based on their `supported_parameters` containing "tools" or "tool_choice".
 - **Ollama-like API**: The server listens on `11434` and exposes endpoints similar to Ollama (e.g., `/api/chat`, `/api/tags`).
 - **Model Listing**: Fetch a list of available models from OpenRouter.
 - **Model Details**: Retrieve metadata about a specific model.